First design in World War 1 trail revealed

 It is currently being built by him at his Out of Our Tree workshop In Gosfield, near Halstead, and will be 4ft high and up to 25ft long, and features wooden poppies of between 200mm and 700mm in diameter.

-Each poppy can be purchased with a name, tribute or special message of dedication embedded.
+Each poppy can be purchased with a name, tribute or special message of dedication embedded (full details can be found on the Poppy Order form).
 This poppy will then be returned to the buyer after the trail finishes.
 The money raised from both the poppies and the trail will be going to the My WiSH Charity’s Every Heart Matters appeal.

 A location for the bench has yet to be agreed but it is set to be in a prominent position in Bury.